UMRHELab/DIYgm/README.md

 12. Type `cd /` to get back to the main directory

 13. You may want to change the name of your Raspberry Pi so you can recognize it in the mobile app.
-To do this, type `sudo nano name.txt` Replace “TestName” with your preferred name for the Pi.
+To do this, type:
+`sudo nano name.txt` Replace “TestName” with your preferred name for the Pi.

 14. We now need to tell the Raspberry Pi how to run the app, to do this we will type:
-	a. `sudo chmod +x startup.sh
+	a. `sudo chmod +x startup.sh`
-	b. `sudo chmod +x discoverable.sh
+	b. `sudo chmod +x discoverable.sh`

 15. Now we are all set to run the app with the Raspberry Pi!

-16. After downloading the apllication to your mobile device, all that is left to do is input the command `sudo ./startup.sh`
+16. After downloading the application to your mobile device, all that is left to do is input the command:
+`sudo ./startup.sh`

 When you are finished with the application, you can either remove power from your raspberry pi, or hit ctrl + C on your keyboard to stop the software.